 A 22-year-old woman in the United Kingdom recently made the decision to have her leg amputated in hopes of finding relief from a rare chronic pain condition known as complex regional pain syndrome, or CRPS.

 Helena Stone of London was injured in a kayaking accident when she was 16.
-Following the incident, she developed a rare chronic pain condition.
+Following the incident, she developed a rare chronic pain condition, CRPS.

 According to the Mayo Clinic, CRPS is a “form of chronic pain that usually affects an arm or leg.”
 The condition typically develops after a heart attack, stroke, surgery, or injury.
-The cause of CRPS is still not well understood.
+The cause of CRPS is still not well understood by medical professionals, though it appears to result from dysfunction in the central or peripheral nervous systems.

 In January, Stone began considering surgery to amputate her leg.
 On September 3, she made the decision to have her leg removed.
 The surgery was a success, and Stone claims to be pain-free.